nodejs/node/deps/uv/README.md

     $ git verify-tag v1.6.1

-Starting with libuv 1.7.0, the tarballs stored in the [downloads site](http://dist.libuv.org/dist/) are signed and an accomanying signature file sit alongside each.
+Starting with libuv 1.7.0, the tarballs stored in the [downloads site](http://dist.libuv.org/dist/) are signed and an accompanying signature file sit alongside each.
 Once both the release tarball and the signature file are downloaded, the file can be verified as follows: